 Here are a few basic concepts that you should absolutely understand before you even consider buying your first stock:

 Revenue growth: If a company is public, it means it must publicly share its financial status on a quarterly basis.
 Is it bringing in more money than it did last quarter?
-Graphing historical revenue numbers will show if a company is on an upward, downward or flat trajectory.
-A steady line upwards is a decent indication of what’s to come.
+Graphing historical revenue numbers will show if a company is on an upward, a downward, or a flat trajectory.
+A steady line upward is a decent indication of what’s to come.

 Earnings per share: Earnings are the amount of money left over after all a public company’s bills have been paid.
 Earnings per share (EPS) is simply that dollar figure divided by however many shares the company has sold.
 Higher EPS is obviously better and can drive a stock price upward, but it can be tricky because companies have been known to buy its own stock to reduce the number of outstanding shares, thereby artificially goosing their EPS numbers.

-Price/Earnings Ratio: Since so-called P/E ratio is a number that can be computed for any public company, it’s the most prevalent way to assign relative value to stocks—it’s an apples-to-apples comparison, as fruit metaphor lovers say.
-Simply divide the current stock price by the earnings per share value of the last four quarters, and out will pop a number which reflects how many dollars investors are currently willing to pay for every dollar of annual earnings.
+Price/earnings ratio: Since so-called P/E ratio is a number that can be computed for any public company, it’s the most prevalent way to assign relative value to stocks.
+It’s an apples-to-apples comparison, as fruit metaphor lovers say.
+Simply divide the current stock price by the earnings per share value of the last four quarters and out will pop a number that reflects how many dollars investors are currently willing to pay for every dollar of annual earnings.
 For this reason, it’s often called the “price multiple.”
-The average P/E ratio of S&P 500 companies is around 15.
-A much lower number might suggest an undervalued company, and a much higher one an overvalued one.
+The average P/E ratio of S&P 500 companies is around 21.
+A much lower number might suggest a company with lower expectations, and a higher one a company with higher expectations.
+Over the long run, stocks with lower expectations have tended to outperform as a whole.
 Or it might not!
-But it’s data—it’s up to you to decide if you agree or disagree with that number.
+But it’s data.
+It’s up to you to decide if you agree or disagree with that number.